 - Not urgent and not important: tasks that are not directly related to your projects.

-This technique faces multiple benefits, such as better life/work balance, relieving stress, and increased productivity.
+This technique has multiple benefits, such as better life/work balance, relieving stress, and increased productivity.
 Since you have to be extremely focused, it’s easy to fall on any distractions that may appear, so you must resist that feeling.

 - A stands for “Very important tasks”: it’s imperative that you take care of these, or you’ll suffer consequences;